SolracHQ/R8/README.md

 # R8: Yet Another CHIP-8 Interpreter in Rust 😉

 R8 is a CHIP-8 emulator written in Rust, using [sdl2](https://www.libsdl.org/) and [egui](https://www.egui.rs/).
-With an small GUI for debugging and loading roms with drag and drop.
+With an small GUI for debugging, control the emulator speed and step cycle by cicle, loading roms and assembling source code.

 ![R8](img/Screnshot.png)